collinear-ai/curator-evals/README.md

 # Curator Evals

-A library for evaluating language models on various tasks using the Curator Eval Bench dataset.
+A library for evaluating language models on various tasks using the Curator Eval Bench dataset

 ## Features